Why a Speech and Language Pathologist?

 - Tongue thrust

-A speech and language evaluation is performed in order to determine your child’s speech and language skills within the context of his or her total development.
+A speech and language evaluation is performed in order to determine each client’s speech and language skills within the context of his or her total development.
 This assessment allows us to determine if a communication disorder exists.
-Information about your child’s communication skills is gathered through checklists, formal and informal language testing, language sampling, observations and interviews with family members.
-Once an evaluation is complete, an individual treatment plan that utilizes your child’s strengths to build his or her skills is developed.
+Information about the client’s communication skills is gathered through checklists, formal and informal language testing, language sampling, observations and interviews with family members.
+Once an evaluation is complete, an individual treatment plan that utilizes one’s strengths to build his or her skills is developed.